 Company names can be reserved for incorporation under the Companies Act, but a name cannot be reserved or used for incorporation under the Companies Act if it is identical or nearly identical to an existing company name.
 Registration of a company with a particular name does not, in itself, give a right to use the company name in conflict with a prior registered or unregistered trade mark.
 Nor does registration of a company name, in itself, give a right to prevent another person from using the same or a similar trading name or other trade mark.
-Trade mark registration is the best way to protect a trading name or other trade mark in New Zealand.
+Company name registrations provides little, if any, legal protection in a name.
+By contrast, trade mark registration is the most effective way to protect a trading name or other trade mark in New Zealand.